-The furlough scheme ends at the end of October and the details of its replacement – the Job Support Scheme – are doing little to allay fears of mass redundancies.
+The furlough scheme has been extended until the end of March next year but is doing little to allay fears of mass redundancies.
 As households across the country worry about how they’ll pay rent, it’s vital to know what your rights as a tenant are if you’re at risk of losing your home.

 Support The Big Issue and our vendors by signing up for a subscription

-Ministers did introduce new measures to reduce the immediate impact on tenants, like the requirement for landlords to give six months’ notice of an eviction.
+Ministers did introduce new measures to reduce the immediate impact of the pandemic on tenants, like the requirement for landlords to give six months’ notice of an eviction.
 But while mortgage holidays were extended for another six months, eviction continues to be a threat to tenants.